smooth-sail/smoothsail-manager/README.md

 }
 ```

-If no key exists in the database it will create a new valid key.
+If no key exists in the database, it will create a new valid key.

 &nbsp;